-Your task is to verify if the pattern in the image has been correctly detected.
-You will be shown an image with a red bounding box around the object that the algorithm has attempted to identify, together with a thumbnail of what this object has been identified as.
+Your task is to verify if the object in the image has been correctly detected.
+You will be shown an image with a bounding box around the object that the algorithm has attempted to identify, together with a thumbnail or name of what this object has been identified as.

-- If the two visuals match, click on the green button to approve.
+- If the object has been detected correctly, click on the green thumbs-up button to approve.

-- If they don’t match, click on the red button to reject.
+- If it is not that object, click on the red thumbs-down button to reject.